BasedLabs/NoLabs/README.md

 ```

 You should see celery start log message.
-And now you are ready to use this service hosted on a separate machine!
+Now you are ready to use this service hosted on a separate machine!

 In case you want to start just an API (there is no integration in NoLabs, however you can use service separately):